H-DES: a Quantum-Classical Hybrid Differential Equation Solver: Abstract

 \section{Abstract}

 In this article, we introduce an original hybrid quantum-classical algorithm based on a variational quantum algorithm for solving systems of differential equations.
-The algorithm relies on a spectral method, which involves encoding the solution functions in the amplitudes of the quantum states generated by different parametrized circuits and transforms the task of solving the differential equations into an optimization problem.
+The algorithm relies on a spectral decomposition of the trial functions that are encoded directly in the quantum states generated by different parametrized circuits, and transforms the task of solving the differential equations into an optimization problem.
 We first describe the principle of the algorithm from a theoretical point of view.
-We provide a detailed pseudo-code of the algorithm, on which we conduct a complexity analysis to highlight its scaling properties.
-We apply it to a set of examples, showcasing its applicability across diverse sets of differential equations.
+We provide a detailed pseudo-code of the algorithm, on which we elaborate preliminary elements for a complexity analysis to highlight some of its scaling properties.
+We apply our algorithm to a set of examples, running on emulators and real hardware showcasing its applicability across diverse sets of differential equations.
 We discuss the advantages of our method and potential avenues for further exploration and refinement.\footnote{The algorithm described in this paper is subject to a patent submission (EP24306601).
 Use of this method requires a license, which can be obtained from ColibriTD.}